As always, in the digital atmosphere, things are changing and at a faster speed than ever before.

-Brian Deans’ study shows the number of domains that linked to a page correlate with rankings more than anything else!
+Brian Deans’ study shows the number of domains that are linked to a page correlates with rankings more than anything else!

 The data is there, so make sure you read up about it and don’t ignore it just because it seems like hard work.

 Accuracy is key

 Google wants to keep improving and in order to do that, they want to make sure their users find accurate information and are happy with the search results.